Agelas schmidtii

-Agelas schmidti, commonly known as the brown tubular sponge, is a species of demosponge.
+Agelas schmidtii, commonly known as the brown tubular sponge, is a species of demosponge.
 It occurs at moderate depths in the Gulf of Mexico and the Caribbean Sea and often has a colonial coral growing over the surface.
 The type locality is Puerto Rico.

 Description

 The brown tubular sponge is a large sponge forming mounds that may be a metre (yard) across.
 The base is encrusted on the substrate or may develop lobes but above this there are several dozen large vertical tubes, narrowing at the top, each with a hollow centre or atrium and a large hole or osculum at the apex.
 They are up to 16 cm long and 8 cm wide and are soft, elastic and resilient.
 The walls are strengthened by a skeleton of spongin fibres and tiny calcareous spicules.
 On the side of these tubes there are deep grooves and shallow cup shaped depressions up to 2.5 cm across each occupied by a dark reddish brown zoanthid (Parazoanthus sp.).
 This is a colonial coral living symbiotically with the sponge and the polyps are connected together by tissue called coenenchyme inside the atrium of the sponge.
 The general colour of the sponge is brownish orange or brick red.